Safety and Emergency Procedures

 - Direct notification

-What do Safety and Security officers do during an evacuation?
+What do public safety and security officers do during an evacuation?

 - Notify the affected members of the HACC community.